World Cup 1954

 Hans Tilkowski played mainly for Westfalia Herne and Borussia Dortmund.
 With Borussia Dortmund, he won the Cup Winners' Cup.
 For West Germany, he was a member of the World Cup teams of 1962 and 1966.
 In 1966, Tilkowski was the No. 1 goalkeeper of the West German team which lost the World Cup Final against England.
 He was the German Player of the Year in 1965.

 The DFB listed Paul Janes in the top 20 best German footballers of all time.
 He is known as one of the best fullback in the world before the War.
 He went to two World Cup Finals in 1934 and 1938.
 He was a member of the Breslau Eleven that beat Denmark 8:0 in Breslau in 1937.
 Janes played 71 times for Germany.
 He held Germany's all-time cap record until it was broken in 1970.
 His longest club stint was with Fortuna Düsseldorf.
 He broke his foot after the restart of football after the War and had to retire.

 While playing for FC Bayern Munich, he won the Cup Winners' Cup in 1967.
 Nowak became notable for being the first attacking Fullback in German football.
 Between September 1961 and November 1964, Nowak was the standard right back of West Germany, starting in 15 out of 20 international games during that period.

 CB: Willi Schulz

 Willi Schulz was one of the best center-backs in the world during the 1960's.
 He played 66 times for West Germany.
-He was the starting sweeper in the 1966 World Cup Finals.
+He was the starting sweeper in the 1966 World Cup Finals, where Franz Beckenbauer played in the midfield.
 He also went to the World Cup Finals 4 years later in Mexico, but was injured.
 He started Schalke 04 in 1960.
 From 1965 to 1973, he played for Hamburger SV.

 DM/CB: Ludwig Goldbrunner